Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 ## Yet another Arduino DHT22 automatic recorder on SD card

+## Why ?
-Nothing fancy but it does the job of recording temperature and humidity every minute.
-This device is intended to be lost somewhere for long time recording.
+Because I was not satisfied by other projects for my particular need: recording temperature and humidity every minute for very long (weeks) in remote area.
+This device is so intended to be lost somewhere for long time recording.
 I've tried it for recording two consecutive weeks of temperature and humidity without reboot, it worked.
-Current draw is very minimal and it can run for days on a powerbank.
+Current draw is very minimal and it can run for days/weeks on a powerbank.

 ## How to use it
 - Flash the device with the Arduino IDE and install the [Adafruit DHT library](https://github.com/adafruit/DHT-sensor-library);